Light Rail Extension

 - Construction of the Redmond Technology Station is underway including the parking garage, the vertical circulation towers (stairs/elevators), the garage entrance ramp, the station platform and canopies.

 - Construction of the Overlake Village Station bicycle and pedestrian bridge has started.
 The center pier in the middle of SR 520 and both bridge abutments are completed.
-The steel truss sections are expected to arrive the in summer of 2019 for installation over SR520.
-Expect nightly closures.
-Advance notice will be given.
+The steel truss sections will be installed this summer over SR 520.
+The NE 40th St westbound SR 520 on-ramp will be closed from 10 p.m. to 5 a.m. on Monday through Thursday nights beginning Monday, August 5 for approximately seven weeks.

 Sound Transit is preparing to select a design-build team to finish design and construct the 3.4-mile light rail extension from Overlake to Downtown Redmond.
 The extension has two stations: one in Southeast Redmond in Marymoor Village, and one in Downtown adjacent to the Redmond Central Connector, at 166th.
 Both are scheduled to open in 2024.